SC5/sc5-machine-learning/glossary.md

 #### Overfitting
 When a learning example has trained itself "too well" on the training data, making it bad at generalising to new examples (predictions).

+#### Parametric learning algorithm
+A _parametric_ learning algorithm is an algorithm that a) makes an assumption regarding the form of the hypothesis function and b) thus has a fixed set of parameters for the function.
+Examples of parametric algorithms include linear and logistic regression, and Naïve Bayes.

 #### Perceptron
 A feed-forward neural network consisting of two layers (input & output), with only one neuron in the output layer (thus making it a binary classifier).
 A very simple type of neural network, and one of the first neural networks ever devised.